Allie Quigley: Chicago Sky (2013–22)

 In February 2019, she signed a one-year contract extension with the Sky for $117,500, making her the team's highest-paid player for the 2019 season.
 That season, she started all 34 games for the first time, averaging 13.8 points per game and making a league-high 80 three-pointers.
 She was also selected to the All-Star Game for the third consecutive year.

 In 2020, Quigley once again re-signed with the Sky.
 The 2020 season was delayed and shortened to 22 games in a bubble due to the COVID-19 pandemic.
 Quigley played and started in all 22 games, the Sky had finished 12-10 with the number 6 seed, but were eliminated by the Connecticut Sun in the first round elimination game.

 Quigley played the Sky's 2021 season opener on May 15, before being sidelined for the rest of the month with a hamstring injury.
 She came off the bench for the Sky early in the season, but returned to the starting lineup after the mid-season Olympic break.
 During the Sky's playoff run, she was the team's second-leading scorer.
 She helped the Sky win the 2021 WNBA Finals, recording a team-high 26 points in the series-clinching Game 4.
+In the 2022 season, Quigley played and started in 34 of 36 games for the Sky, who earned the second-seed with a 26-10 record, but lost to the Connecticut Sun in the Semifinals.

+In February 2023, Quigley announced that she would be sitting out the 2023 season, but was not officially retiring.